zvifadzomatsenazingoni/Poverty-project/README.md

    MORAN_LAG_secter: Lagged geographic accessibility values.

-7. The Lee's statistic file (Lees.csv): This is a bivariate spatial association output file for ultra-poverty and geographic accessibility of secondary and tertiary health care facilities.
+7. The Lee's statistic file (Lees.csv): This is a bivariate spatial association output file for ultra-poverty and geographic accessibility of secondary and tertiary healthcare facilities.
 The column variable labels are:

    SOURCE_ID: The spatial unit unique identification.

    PovertyEBK: The percentage of ultra-poverty in each spatial unit.

-   geoDA_esti: The number of secondary and tertiary health care facilities accessible in 3 hours of walking.
+   geoDA_esti: The number of secondary and tertiary healthcare facilities accessible in 3 hours of walking.

    P_VALUE: The significance of the cluster classification.